-Course options Sandringham College offers two certificates - the Victorian Certificate of Education (VCE) and the Victorian Certificate of Education Vocational Major as well as access to Vocational Education and Training (VET) courses. - The VCE is a nationally recognised certificate awarded to students who satisfactorily complete Years 11 and 12 of secondary schooling.
-It provides pathways to further training or work and is the most commonly accepted way to gain entry to tertiary study. - The VCE Vocational Major focuses on applied learning and develops knowledge and skills that will prepare students for further tertiary study (TAFE), an apprenticeship, training and employment.
-VET is nationally recognised industry-based training that provides credit to the VCE or VM.
+Course options The Victorian Certificate of Education (VCE) is the certificate that the majority of students in Victoria receive on satisfactory completion of their secondary education.
+The VCE provides diverse pathways to further study or training at university or TAFE, and to employment.
+In 2023, Victoria implemented a new integrated senior secondary certificate that unified the two existing senior secondary certificates, the VCE (Victorian Certificate of Education) and the Victorian Certificate of Applied Learning (VCAL), into a single framework.
+Sandringham College offers both pathways to students. - The VCE is a nationally recognised certificate awarded to students who satisfactorily complete Years 11 and 12 of secondary schooling.
+It provides pathways to further training or work and is the most commonly accepted way to gain entry to tertiary study. - •The VCE Vocational Major focuses on applied learning and develops knowledge and skills that will prepare students for further tertiary study (TAFE), an apprenticeship, training and employment. - VET is nationally recognised industry-based training that provides credit to the VCE or VM.
 VET courses may form part of the VCE, and VM students are required to undertake one VET course.
-Senior Secondary Certificate Reform: Commencing 2024 Victoria is moving to a new integrated senior secondary certificate that will bring together our two senior secondary certificates, the VCE and Victorian Certificate of Applied Learning (VCAL).
-This will give all students the learning opportunities to develop the skills and capabilities needed to succeed in further education, work and life.